scneba/nodebase/README.md

 ## Node.js Base Backend

 This is a base project which helps any node.js developer or startup to setup a base for user/role/permission management, testing, dockerization and CI/CD.
-This is usually a first and difficult step for any startup and this project will get you up and running immediatately.
+This is usually a first and difficult step for any startup and this project will get you up and running immediately.

 ### Technologies and Resources